About Gaia Yoga

 Gaia Yoga aims to inspire people to practice yoga regardless of age, ability and physical condition, promoting the benefits of yoga, making it accessible to everyone.

-My name is Philippa Wade and I teach Hatha Yoga, I have been practising yoga for 20+ years and teaching for 3+ years.
+My name is Philippa Wade and I teach Hatha Yoga, I have been practising yoga for 20+ years and teaching since 2010.
 I hold a British Wheel of Yoga (BWY) teacher qualification, a 500 hour diploma course completed over a 2-3 year period covering posture work, anatomy and physiology, pranayama (directing breath & energy), kriyas (cleansing practices that release and maximise energy), breathing and relaxation, meditation, history and philosophy of yoga, class management and teaching practice.

 The British Wheel of Yoga (BWY) is the largest yoga membership organisation in the country, employing over 4,000 qualified teachers who are committed to promoting a greater understanding of yoga and its safe practice through experience, education, discussion, studand training.
 I chose to study with BWY because of its professional approach to teaching and high standards of training.